-How Long Does It Take To Get A Passport?
-Find Out Before You Book Your Dream Trip
+Here's How Long It Takes To Get A Passport In Case You Booked Your Dream Trip Without One

 Did you hear?
 Beginning Jan.
 22, 2018, all U.S. citizens will need a passport for domestic travel from certain states, thanks to the REAL ID Act.
 Passed by Congress in 2005, the REAL ID Act set security standards for ID cards in the U.S., and some state-issued Driver's Licenses and IDs don't meet the minimum requirements to be considered "real" by federal agencies like the TSA.
 So, yeah, it's probably time to renew your passport, peeps.
 How long does it take to get a passport?
 Well, like many government-issued things, the timeframe depends solely on how much you're willing to pay for one.

 According to the U.S. Department of State's U.S. Passports and International Travel webpage, the standard wait time on a passport application or renewal is 4-6 weeks — so if you want to pay the minimum amount ($135 for adult first-time applicants or $110 for adult renewal applicants), plan accordingly.

 Along with the necessary paperwork, you'll need to mail in your old passport and have new photos taken somewhere like CVS or Costco.
 Another thing to keep in mind is that even though your trip might be, say, eight weeks out when you submit your passport application, some countries don't always accept brand spankin' new travel documents.
 Be sure to triple check your destination country's passport validity requirements.
 Obviously, for domestic travel, you'll be perfectly fine using your new one.

 The "expedited" time is 2-3 weeks.